phlippe/uvadlc_notebooks/docs/index.rst

 Tutorial-Lecture alignment
 --------------------------

 We will discuss 7 of the tutorials in the course, spread across lectures to cover something from every area.
 You can align the tutorials with the lectures based on their topics.
-The list of tutorials is:
+The list of tutorials in the Deep Learning 1 course is:

 - Guide 1: Working with the Lisa cluster
 - Tutorial 2: Introduction to PyTorch